rabbibotton/clog/README.md

 itself is already used in commerical products, corporate websites, and other opensource projects.

-CLOG is being actively extended with tools and custom controls daily but the core API is stable and proven.
+CLOG is being actively extended with new tools and new custom controls but the core API is stable and proven, the Builder is rich in features.
 Check the github discussion boards for the latest.

 Some potential applications for CLOG: